Roger Goodell vows action on NFL minority hiring, says nothing is ‘off the table’

 Lovie Smith, just hired by the Houston Texans, was the lone Black head coach chosen by NFL teams this offseason.
 He joins the Pittsburgh Steelers’ Mike Tomlin as the league’s only Black head coaches.
 The Dolphins hired Mike McDaniel, who is multiracial.
 He joins Smith, Tomlin, the Commanders’ Ron Rivera and the New York Jets’ Robert Saleh as minority head coaches.

 “Last year we were talking about this same subject,” Goodell said, “which is part of the frustration I think all of us have, ultimately ….
 Racism or any form of discrimination is against our values and really something that we will not tolerate.
-So let’s take coach Flores’s litigation and put that to the side.
+So let’s take Coach Flores’s litigation and put that to the side.
 That will go through the legal process.
-It’s really more important to talk about what coach Flores was talking about and other coaches have talked about with respect to what really is happening in the hiring process.”
+It’s really more important to talk about what Coach Flores was talking about and other coaches have talked about with respect to what really is happening in the hiring process.”

 Goodell said the league will talk to independent experts and will consider further changes to the Rooney Rule, the leaguewide directive that requires teams to interview minority candidates for senior job openings.
 Goodell said the NFL “fell short” of its minority hiring goals “by a long shot.”
 But the issue, he said, was not a lack of interviewing opportunities for minority candidates.

-“They are getting into the room and they’re getting the interviews,” Goodell said.
+“They are getting into the room, and they’re getting the interviews,” Goodell said.
 “In fact, they’re exceeding anything in the Rooney Rule, as far as the interviews.
 What we want to try to see is the outcomes, right?
 We want to see Black head coaches in the NFL — coaches and people of color and eventually gender.”

 DeMaurice Smith, the executive director of the NFL Players Association, said at a separate news conference later Wednesday that the players union intends to do its part to hold the league and team owners accountable.
 Smith said the NFLPA’s collective bargaining agreement with the league contains an anti-discrimination clause.